aappddeevv/scalajs-reaction/README.md

    }
 }
 ```
-If you want to use it javascript or have a different "make" interface, just define it:
+If you want to use it in javascript or have a different "make" interface, define the export and map the properties:
 ```scala
 object HelloWorld {